Equine Dentistry School: Dates, Costs & Location

 We have found that having our classes held in two-week increments, both spring and fall, works to the students’ advantage.
 Two weeks per year in the spring and two weeks in the fall are what we currently offer because we know that our students have busy lives outside of class.
 This format allows students to choose the location and time to attend which suits their schedule the best.

-An advanced class is offered every winter for certified students in good standing with AWHD.
+An advanced class is offered every winter for certification and for certified students in good standing with NBD.
 This class is mandatory to take every two years to keep your ID card and be in good standing with our school.
 All the latest developments and research are offered as well as guest speakers in the top of their field relating to the betterment of the WHOLE HORSE.
 Hands on assessment and review of students work will be done by our Director, Spencer LaFlure to assure their work is still at peak performance.

 Students are responsible for ALL travel, transportation and accommodation fees.
 When making reservations be sure to mention that you will be attending our school for the best discount.
 Be sure to make your reservations at least one month prior to class with the host facility.